 - As you expand your collarbones out from your sternum, ensure your shoulder is firm and away from the spine.

-- Focus on your floor-facing fingertips while keeping your body in a straight line and activating your core.
+- Focus on your floor-facing fingertips while keeping your body straight and activating your core.

 - Lay on your stomach and place your forehead on the ground to start.
 With your palms pointing toward the heavens, your arms should be at your sides.